How to Save Money on Groceries

 Canadians are lucky to have several reward and cash back credit cards that help take the sting out of those big food shopping bills.
 We like the BMO eclipse Visa Infinite* Card with no annual fee for the first year and a big, 5 points per $1 spent reward on groceries*; or the Scotia Momentum® Visa Infinite* Card, which gives 4% on groceries.
 If you’re less inclined toward credit cards you can go for a cash back-earning prepaid card instead.

-Two of the best prepaid card options are the no annual fee KOHO card, which earns 0.5% cash back on all purchases, and the KOHO Premium card which earns 2% back on not only groceries, but also restaurants, gas, and transit.
-KOHO Premium charges an $84 (or $9/month) annual fee, but this investment might be worth it if you spend at least $4500 on groceries, restaurants and gas each year, because the 2% cash back you earn will outpace the annual fee.
+Two of the best prepaid card options are the no annual fee KOHO card, which earns 1% cash back on groceries, billing and services and up to 5% extra cash back with KOHO partnered merchants (including OpenFarm, Chef’s plate), and the KOHO Premium card which earns 2% back on not only groceries, but also eating & drinking, and on eligible transportation (0.5% on all other categories).
+KOHO Premium also gets up to the 6% cash back at partnered merchants.
+KOHO Premium charges an $84 (or $9/month) annual fee, but this investment might be worth it if you spend at least $4,500 on groceries, restaurants and gas each year, because the 2% cash back you earn will outpace the annual fee.

 You can boost your savings even more by downloading a free app like Ampli, which allows you to earn extra cash back from a number of Canadian retailers, on top of the regular cash back you earn from your payment cards.
 Once you’ve racked up $15 in cash back with Ampli you can transfer the cash to your bank account via a free Interac e-transfer.
 It’s secure and requires minimal effort.